 GB Composition : 2 x Parent Governors, 1 x Local Authority Governor, 1 x Staff Governor, 1 x Headteacher Governor, 7 x Foundation Governors.

-(We are fortunate to have the assistance of Associate Governors on Committees who do not have voting rights as such, Mr Kevin Robertson, Mrs Kim Tomlin, Mr Rob Briggs, Mr Doug Colwill and Mrs Anwen Page.
-We are currently in the process of recruiting 3 new Foundation governors, who will be introduced once formally approved.)
+We are also extremely fortunate to have the assistance of guests and Associate Governors on Committees who do not have voting rights as such, Mr Kevin Robertson, Margaret Lucey - appointed School Business Manager in March 2020 and Mr Rob Briggs.

 We are pleased to introduce our Governors :

-Mr Andrew Butler, Parent Governor, term of office October 2016 to October 2020, a member of Resources and Admissions Committees.
+Mr Andrew Butler, Parent Governor has been recently reappointed by All Saints Governors, term of office to October 2024, a member of Resources and Admissions Committees.
 Designated Governor for Safeguarding.
 Declared interest : none

-Mr Rob Dawson, Foundation Governor, term of office October 2018 to October 2022, a member of Resources and Admissions Committees.
+Mr Rob Dawson, Foundation Governor, term of office October 2018 to October 2022, appointed by the Diocese and All Saints Governors and is a member of Resources and Admissions Committees.
 Declared interest : married to member of teaching staff in the school.

-Canon David Hodgson, Ex-Officio Foundation Governor, appointed September 2008.
+Canon David Hodgson, Ex-Officio Foundation Governor, appointed September 2008 by the Diocese.
 Member of Teaching & Learning Committee.
 Declared interest : none.

-Miss Nathalie Moss, Staff Governor, (Early Years Teacher), term of office October 2017 to October 2021, a member of the Teaching & Learning Committee.
+Miss Nathalie Moss, Staff Governor, (Early Years Teacher), appointed by the staff and All Saints Governors term of office October 2017 to October 2021, a member of the Teaching & Learning Committee.
 Declared interest : none.

 After studying History at Portsmouth University, I completed my Teacher Training in the summer of 2016.
 I have been teaching at All Saints in Early Years ever since.
 I am very passionate about teaching and giving children the very best possible start to their school life.
 I am also very passionate about our school family and so volunteered to be staff governor in October 2017.

-Mrs Yvonne Nyamapfene, Parent Governor, term of office December 2018 to December 2022.
+Mrs Yvonne Nyamapfene, Parent Governor, appointed by the parents and Governors of All Saints Primary term of office December 2018 to December 2022.

 I was born and raised in Zimbabwe, migrated to England in 2000.
 I am married to Andrew and have 2 vibrant children who attend All Saints.
 I am a Qualified Mental Health practitioner working for the NHS in Berkshire and actively involved in the Black, Asian and Minority Ethnic (BAME) Network.
 There are areas where my knowledge, skills and experience would be of benefit to the school.
 I’m open to learning and developing in the governor role.
 I enjoy travelling, cooking and playing sports.

-Mr Steve Smith, Foundation Governor and Chair of Governors, initially commenced his term of office from January 2012 to January 2016 and has been reappointed twice thereafter, current term of office ending January 2024.
-He renewed his position as Chair in September 2019 and is a member of Teaching & Learning committee.
+Mr Steve Smith, Foundation Governor and Chair of Governors, initially commenced his term of office from January 2012 to January 2016 and has been reappointed by the Diocese and All Saints twice thereafter, current term of office ending January 2024.
+He was re-elected as Chair in September 2019.
 Declared interest : none.